integreat-io/integreat-transporter-mongodb/README.md

 }
 ```

+When the `pageSize` param is set in a request, it is taken as the max number of
+documents to return in the response.
+When nothing else is specified, the first
+page of documents is returned, and the `paging.next` prop on the response will
+hold a params object that may be used to get the next page.

 **Note 1:** This adapter is currently updating and deleting arrays of documents
 by calling `updateOne` and `deleteOne` for every item in the array.
 This is not
 the best method of doing it, so stay tuned for improvements.